 Such schedule adjustments will also be available on the Towson University Information Line: 410-704-2000.
-Please DO NOT call the University Police Department with university closing-related questions.
+Please DO NOT call the Office of Public Safety with university closing-related questions.
 The university will not post an announcement that the university is open.
 No announcement means “business as usual.”

 When the main campus is closed, all events (including those sponsored by off-campus organizations) are canceled.
-Communications and Media Relations will not make announcements about individual department or program activities.
+The Division of University Marketing & Communications will not make announcements about individual department or program activities.

-Off-campus programs and courses (at TU in Northeastern Maryland (TUNE), for example) adhere to the announcement of the off-campus facility.
-Towson University announcements of delayed opening or closure apply to the main campus, as well as Towson City Center, 7400 York Road and Terracedale.
+Towson University announcements of delayed opening or closure apply to the main campus, as well as the Institute for Well-Being, 7400 York Road and Terracedale.

-Burdick Hall: When the campus has a delayed opening, Burdick Hall gym will open one hour after school opens.
+When the campus has a delayed opening, Campus Recreation will open one hour after school opens.

 For a 10 a.m. opening:

 In order to properly clear and treat parking in garages, it may be necessary to close parking on garage roofs.
 Please follow the direction of campus notifications and posted signs and use alternate parking as indicated.

 Ample parking is available on lower levels of garages.
 Please ensure you are parked in a space where your permit is valid and that you do not park your vehicle in closed areas.

 Individuals with disabilities should put their safety first when determining whether to travel to, from and around campus in inclement weather.
 Students, faculty and staff with disabilities who need travel assistance on campus are encouraged to use Paratransit and to call 410-704-RIDE to confirm service availability.